-Hello, I’m Gretta Schifano, an award-winning blogger, freelance journalist and social media manager, as well as the BritMums Travel Roundup Editor.
-I write about luxury family travel, travel with teens, and trips when you leave the kids behind.
+Hello, I’m Gretta Schifano, an award-winning blogger, freelance journalist and social media manager.
+I write mainly about family travel with teenagers, 50+ travel, and trips when parents leave the kids behind.
 I also write about vegetarian travel, adoption, SEN, education, parenting teenagers, ADHD and anxiety.
-I live with my Italian Londoner husband (hence our surname) and teenage kids in rural South-East England.
+I live with my Italian Londoner husband (hence our surname), our kids and our whippet in rural South-East England.
 Our eldest is now studying at Uni, but she’s at home during the holidays, and she occasionally writes blog posts for this site from her travels.
 I’ve lived and worked in Italy and Spain as an English teacher.
 I’ve been vegetarian for about thirty years, and my favourite food is chocolate.

 What do I love?

 (Apart from my family and friends, and chocolate, obviously).
 I love visiting new places and learning new things.
 I enjoy finding out about the people, culture and history of a destination – UNESCO World Heritage sites thrill me.
 But travelling with my family is all about compromise, and I’m happy at a water park or touring a football stadium or browsing make-up counters and clothes shops, if that’s what my kids want to do when we’re away.
 I also love blogging, Lonely Planet guides, National Geographic magazine and kindness.

 I write both on this blog and for other websites and publications.